nxtrs2/nxt.rs/content/pages/about.md

 title: About
 ---

 NXT.RS is the personal portfolio of my works.
-I am Simon - a software engineer by profession, an amateur musician and I sometimes I also write stuff.
+I am Simon - a software engineer by profession, an amateur musician and sometimes I also write stuff.

 # So, what is NXTRS?